-What is the Domestic Abuse Perpetrator Programme (DAPP)?
+What is the Domestic Abuse Prevention Programme (DAPP)?

-The DAPP is a 6 month programme which aims to increase the safety of women and children, and the quality of life of everyone in the family, by working with men who recognise that they have been abusive towards an intimate female partner and who want to stop that behaviour.
+The DAPP is a 17 week programme which aims to increase the safety of women and children, and the quality of life of everyone in the family, by working with men who recognise that they have been abusive towards an intimate female partner and who want to stop that behaviour.
 Domestic abuse includes physical violence, emotional abuse or any other form of coercive control.
+The programme runs alongside one-to-one support sessions to ensure men are offered a robust intervention.

 What happens on the programme?